aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/licensing/_index.md

 ## **Apply License using File or Stream Object**

 The license can be loaded from a file or stream object.
-The easiest way to set a license is to put the license file in the same folder as the Aspose.Drawing.jar/Aspose.Drawing.Common.jar file and specify the file name, without a path, as shown in the example below.
+The easiest way to set a license is to put the license file in the same folder as the Aspose.Drawing.jar file and specify the file name, without a path, as shown in the example below.

 {{% alert color="primary" %}}

-If you are using any other Aspose for Java library along with Aspose.Drawing for Java, please specify the namespace for a License like Aspose.Drawing.License for Aspose.Drawing.Common package or System.Drawing.AsposeDrawing.License for Aspose.Drawing package.
+If you are using any other Aspose for Java library along with Aspose.Drawing for Java, please specify the namespace for a License like Aspose.Drawing.License for Aspose.Drawing package.

 {{% /alert %}}

 ### **Loading a License from File**

-The easiest way to apply for a license is to put the license file in the same folder as the Aspose.Drawing.jar/Aspose.Drawing.Common.jar file and specify just the file name without a path.
+The easiest way to apply for a license is to put the license file in the same folder as the Aspose.Drawing.jar file and specify just the file name without a path.

 {{% alert color="primary" %}}

 When you call the SetLicense method, the license name that you pass should be that of your license file.
-For example, if you change the license file name to "Aspose.Drawing.lic.xml" pass that file name to the Drawing.SetLicense(…) method.
+For example, if you change the license file name to "Aspose.Drawing.lic" pass that file name to the setLicense() method.

 {{% /alert %}}

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Licensing-Licensing-LoadLicenseFromFile.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Licensing-Licensing-LoadLicenseFromFile.cs" >}}

 ### **Loading a License from a Stream Object**

 The following example shows how to load a license from a stream.

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Licensing-Licensing-LoadLicenseFromStream.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Licensing-Licensing-LoadLicenseFromStream.cs" >}}

 ## **Metered License**